espanido

 Collect the sentence by selecting the correct words in order.

-We cooked a delicious dinner. - Translate this sentence to Spanish.
+Carlos drove to the beach. - Translate this sentence to Spanish.

-Usage Examples Past Simple
+Usage Examples Past Tense (Preterite)

 • Nosotros cocinamos una cena deliciosa. - We cooked a delicious dinner.